 Standards within the ANSI Z21.10 (or the CSA 4) series specify guidelines for newly produced gas water heaters.
-These water heaters provide heating to a massive portion of the population, and, in the United States alone, over 4 million are shipped annually.
+These water heaters provide heating to a massive portion of the population, and, in the United States alone, around 5 million are shipped annually.

 Their applications are clearly displayed by their titles, but to clarify, the primary difference between these two standards is the input ratings of the storage water heaters that they cover.
-ANSI Z21.10.1-2017/CSA 4.1-2017 applies to newly produced, automatic storage water heaters having input ratings of 75,000 Btu/hr or less, constructed entirely of new, unused parts and materials.
+ANSI Z21.10.1-2019/CSA 4.1-2019 applies to newly produced, automatic storage water heaters having input ratings of 75,000 Btu/hr or less, constructed entirely of new, unused parts and materials.

-Alternatively, ANSI Z21.10.3-2017/CSA 4.3-2017 applies to newly produced, large automatic storage water heaters having input ratings above 75,000 Btu/hr, instantaneous water heaters, and circulating water heaters, including booster water heaters, constructed entirely of new, unused parts and materials.
+Alternatively, ANSI Z21.10.3-2019/CSA 4.3-2019 applies to newly produced, large automatic storage water heaters having input ratings above 75,000 Btu/hr, instantaneous water heaters, and circulating water heaters, including booster water heaters, constructed entirely of new, unused parts and materials.

 The water heaters or appliances covered by both standards are for use with natural gas, manufactured gas, mixed gas, liquefied petroleum gases, and LP gas-air mixtures, as well as recreational vehicle installation for use with liquefied petroleum gases only, mobile home and recreational vehicle installation convertible for use with natural and liquefied petroleum gases when provision is made for the simple conversion from one gas to the other, and combination potable water/space heating applications.